Title IX at BGSU

 Rights of Victims and the Institution’s Responsibilities for Court Orders of Protection

 - In Ohio, a protective order, also referred to as a “restraining order,” is a court order requiring a named individual to stay a specified amount of distance away from the person seeking the order.
 Typically, they are used to protect victims of domestic violence from their attackers.
 Under Ohio protective order laws, orders may last for up to five years but may be extended by the court.
 For more information about obtaining a protection order, visit the BGSU Police or The Cocoon.

-- To our guests with disabilities, please indicate if you need special services, assistance or appropriate modifications to fully participate in this event by contacting Accessibility Services, email@example.com, 419-372-8495.
+- To our individuals with disabilities, please indicate if you need special services, assistance or appropriate modifications to fully participate in this event by contacting Accessibility Services, firstname.lastname@example.org, 419-372-8495.
 Please notify us prior to the event.